fortunejuggle/src/docs/lpic2.211.3.md

 Dovecot is an open source IMAP and POP3 email server for Linux/UNIX-like systems, written with security primarily in mind.
 Dovecot claims that it is an excellent choice for both small and large installations.

+Dovecot is highly configurable and it comes with four [Tools](https://wiki2.dovecot.org/Tools)

+1. Dovecot's administration utility `doveadm`.
+It can be used to manage various parts of Dovecot, as well as access users' mailboxes.

+**Example:**

+        doveadm reload   # reload configuration
+        doveadm stop     # stop with all child processes

+        doveadm-config   # dump Dovecot configuration
+        doveadm log find # locate the log files used

+        doveadm who fr*  # Show authenticated sessions, filtered by username.
+                |username            # proto (pids)        (ips)
+                |fred                1 imap  (30091)       (127.0.0.1)
+        doveadm auth test -x service=imap -x rip=192.0.2.143 fred # imap authentication test for user fred, #assuming the user is connected from the host with the IP address 192.0.2.143.
+                |Password:
+                |passdb: john auth succeeded
+                |extra fields:
+                |  user=john

+2. Dovecot's configuration dumping utility `doveconf` reads and parses Dovecot's configuration files and converts them into a simpler format.

+**Example:**

+        doveconf -n # show sonly settings with non-default values. doveconf -d # show only defaults
+        doveconf -h -f protocol=imap mail_plugins # hide settings name and filter for imap on mail_plugins

+        doveconf 1>/dev/null && echo $? # checks for config errors

 The configuration files of Dovecot can be found in `/etc/dovecot/conf.d` and we need to configure several parameters: authentication, mailbox